rdeioris/LuaMachine/Docs/ReflectionAPI.md

 # The LuaMachine Reflection API

-While 'safety' of scripting api exposure is one of the main objective of LuaMachine, sometimes accessing the reflection api of Unreal Engine is pretty useful (and often a quickway for exposing scripting when you are not worried about giving too much power to users)
+While 'safety' of scripting api exposure is one of the main objective of LuaMachine, sometimes accessing the reflection api of Unreal Engine is pretty useful (and often a quick way for exposing scripting when you are not worried about giving too much power to users)

 Albeit the api is usable from blueprints, it is strongly suggested to go to C++ when defining more advanced states.